 A business administration major with a minor in Spanish, Bagherpour has not only produced in the classroom but has made tremendous strides on the pitch in her sophomore season.
 The Cary, North Carolina native has four goals and four assists on the year while producing three points in the NCAA tournament thus far.

 “I think the whole point of Division III is the student-athlete,” Lynchburg head coach Todd Olsen said.
 “I like this award because it epitomizes the student-athlete and that is what we emphasize and what we stress.
-For Sam to get that for Lynchburg College is fantastic.
+For Sam to get that for University of Lynchburg is fantastic.
 She is the whole package: a terrific academic, a great athlete, and a great person.
-We couldn’t have a better representative from Lynchburg College than Sam Bagherpour.”
+We couldn’t have a better representative from University of Lynchburg than Sam Bagherpour.”

 Bagherpour and the rest of the Hornets (25-0-1) will compete against Illinois Wesleyan in the national semifinals Friday at 6 p.m. eastern time.